Edge-localized mode

-An edge-localized mode (ELM) is a disruptive instability occurring in the edge region of a tokamak plasma due to the quasi-periodic relaxation of a transport barrier previously formed during a transition from low to high-confinement mode.
+An edge-localized mode (ELM) is a plasma instability occurring in the edge region of a tokamak plasma due to periodic relaxations of the edge transport barrier in high-confinement mode.
+Each ELM burst is associated with expulsion of particles and energy from the confined plasma into the scrape-off layer.
 This phenomenon was first observed in the ASDEX tokamak in 1981.
 Diamagnetic effects in the model equations expand the size of the parameter space in which solutions of repeated sawteeth can be recovered compared to a resistive MHD model.
 An ELM can expel up to 20 percent of the reactor's energy.

 Issues

 ELM is a major challenge in magnetic fusion research with tokamaks, as these instabilities can: